THE PREMIER MARKETPLACE FOR REAL GEMS

 Pietersite Specifications & Characteristics

-• Color: Almost always multi-colored; Blue, red, brown, yellow, gray, white, and clear
+• Color: Almost always multi-colored; Usually predominantly blue or brown, often with golden yellow, white, and/or black too

 • Transparency: Semi-translucent to opaque